The 'ultimate' Polar Bear destination combined with some amazing Arctic birds

 Day 12: Bukhta Pultin and Unnamed Bay

-Nearby, picturesque Unnamed Bay is our planned destination for the afternoon where we will zodiac cruise to shore where we will be welcomed by an expansive stretch of beach, backed by a lagoon and surrounded by rugged hills.
+Picturesque Unnamed Bay is our planned destination for this morning where we will Zodiac cruise to shore.
+Welcomed by an expansive stretch of beach, backed by a lagoon and surrounded by rugged hills, there is plenty to discover here.

 Day 13: Bukhta Penkingney and Arakamchechen Island